redstrate/Kawari/README.md

 ## Supported Game Version

-Kawari currently supports patch **7.21** (2025.04.16.0000.0000).
+Kawari currently supports patch **7.21** (2025.04.16.0000.0000.)
 Kawari will never "roll back" to a previous patch.
 There are other servers (e.g. Sapphire) that support older versions of the game.
 As Kawari moves to a new major patch, the previous patch is moved to a branch (e.g. 7.1) These branches are for archival: effectively unsupported, but still useful.

 Only the Global region is supported.
 Only the Windows client is supported.
-Supporting other regions or clients are currently out of scope of this project.
+Supporting other regions or clients are currently out of scope of this project, but might work anyway.

 ## Running